 Indian bean trees are not a very common site in Exeter which is a shame as they are very showy trees when in flower (July).
-There is a good sized tree in the St Thomas pleasure grounds and also two along the Alphington road opposite Sainsburys.
+There are two large trees along the Alphington road opposite Sainsburys.
 Although they are commonly known as the Indian bean tree they do not come from India or make beans.
 They are native to the South-Eastern part of America and the fruit of the tree are capsules rather than beans.
 During the exploration of the world Christopher Columbus discovered America - but at the time he thought it was India.
 This is when he discovered the tree and based on his knowledge at the time it was named the Indian bean tree.
 A more suited name would be 'Red Indian bean tree' due to the native Red Indians being present during the discovery.

 Indian bean trees are now typically found in parks and green spaces as well as private estates with large grounds.
 They are not very well suited as street trees as the branches do not stand up well to any high winds and there is also the large amount of litter they produce from the huge leaves as well as the seed pods.
 The ideal location is somewhere in full sun and away from roads and pavements.
 In America they are commonly planted in the back gardens of fisherman as the leaves are very popular to a variety of large caterpillars which they use as bait.
 For this reason it is sometimes known as the 'Fishbait tree' or 'Worm tree'.
 In the UK it is mainly planted for ornamental purposes.
 There are no edible parts of the tree and the roots of the Indian bean tree have been labelled as poisonous.
 The trunk of the tree doesn't usually grow very straight and can sometimes grow at an angle.

 Moss can often be found on the larger branches

 The bark is light brown and grey with orange patches.
 It is arranged in scales